+OVERPAYMENTS OF LOAN FOR LIVING COSTS OR EXTRA WEEKS LOAN

+22.Where a loan for living costs or extra weeks' loan has already been paid and SFW then reassesses the amount due and the amount of loan to be paid for living costs or extra weeks' loan has increased, SFW should process the reassessment through the single system as soon as possible.
+The student's instalments of loan for the year will be increased to reflect the increased entitlement to support.

-Overpayments of loan for living costs or extra weeks' loan
+Regulation 66(15) applies where a loan for living costs or extra weeks' loan has already been paid and SFW then reassesses the amount due.

-- 81. Where a loan for living costs or extra weeks' loan has already been paid and the LA/SFW then reassesses the amount due and the amount of loan to be paid for living costs or extra weeks' loan has increased, the LA/SFW should process the reassessment through the single system as soon as possible.
-The student's instalments of loan for the year will be increased to reflect the increased entitlement to support. - 82.
-Regulation 73(15) applies where a loan for living costs or extra weeks' loan has already been paid and the LA/SFW then reassesses the amount due. - 83.
-If the reassessment results in a reduction in entitlement to loan for living costs or extra weeks' loan, the amount overpaid will be recovered in full from the next instalment(s) of loan for living costs or extra weeks' loan which remain to be paid within the current academic year. - 84.
-If there still remains an amount outstanding, then it is to be recovered in accordance with Regulation 74. - 85.
-The student will receive a payment schedule letter detailing the amounts to be recovered. - 86.
-Regulation 74(10) provides that the LA/SFW may recover an overpayment of loan for living costs if: - (a) The overpayment is a result of a failure of the student to provide promptly information which might affect the student's eligibility for a loan, or the amount of loan for which the student is eligible; or - (b) Any information which the student has provided is inaccurate in a material particular; - (c) The student has failed to provide information which the LA/SFW considers to be material in the context of the recovery of the loan. - 87.
-The method of recovery in these circumstances is either subtracting the amount of the overpayment from any loan for living costs payable to the student under regulations made under section 22 of the Teaching and Higher Education Act 1998 or such other action as is available. - 88.
-Where the reason for the overpayment is not one listed in regulation 74, the LA/SFW may subtract the amount of the overpayment from any loan for living costs payable to the student under regulations made under section 22 of the Teaching and Higher Education Act 1998.
+If the reassessment results in a reduction in entitlement to loan for living costs or extra weeks loan, the amount overpaid will be recovered in full from the next instalment(s) of loan for living costs or extra weeks loan which remain to be paid within the current academic year.

+If there still remains an amount outstanding, then it is to be recovered in accordance with Regulation 67.

+The student will receive a payment schedule letter detailing the amounts to be recovered.

+Regulation 67(10) provides that SFW may recover an overpayment of loan for living costs if:

+- a.
+The overpayment is a result of a failure of the student to provide promptly information which might affect the student's eligibility for a loan, or the amount of loan for which the student is eligible; or - b.
+Any information which the student has provided is inaccurate in a material particular; - c.
+The student has failed to provide information which SFW considers to be material in the context of the recovery of the loan.

+The method of recovery in these circumstances is either subtracting the amount of the overpayment from any loan for living costs payable to the student under regulations made under section 22 of the Teaching and Higher Education Act 1998 or such other action as is available.

+Where the reason for the overpayment is not one listed in regulation 67, SFW may subtract the amount of the overpayment from any loan for living costs payable to the student under regulations made under section 22 of the Teaching and Higher Education Act 1998.

-- 89. These methods for recovering an overpayment can be carried out before the income contingent repayment procedure begins whether the income contingent repayment procedure has commenced or not. - 90.
-Where an LA/SFW decides to exercise these powers they must advise the SLC of the amount to be recovered by performing a reassessment.
+These methods for recovering an overpayment can be carried out before the income contingent repayment procedure begins whether the income contingent repayment procedure has commenced or not.

+Where SFW decides to exercise these powers they must advise the SLC of the amount to be recovered by performing a reassessment.
 This will ensure that any overdue amount will be requested as soon as possible from the customer and that the appropriate recovery methods can commence.